 Pre-enrolment entry selection

-If your application has been accepted, we will ask you to participate in a number of pre-entry selection activities at nominated dates and times.
+If your application has been accepted, we will ask you to participate in a number of entry selection activities at nominated dates and times.
 We use information from these activities to assess your suitability for the course.
-This stage involves approximately up to 8 hours of your time and the activities are often scheduled over a period of weeks.
-This stage must be completed before the start date for your selected course-intake.
+This stage involves approximately up to 4 hours of your time and the activities are often scheduled over a period of weeks.
+This stage must be completed as early as possible before the start date for your selected course-intake.

-*This stage will include a Language, Literacy and Numeracy test if required for you (see ‘Application requirements’ above).
+*This stage may include a Language, Literacy and Numeracy test if you require this test to meet the academic entry requirement (see ‘Application requirements’ above for guidance).